riscv-boom/riscv-boom/docs/sections/InstructionFetch/FetchStage.rst

 (NLP).
 If a misprediction is detected in BOOM’s backend, or BOOM’s own predictor wants to redirect the pipeline in a different direction, a request is sent to the Front-End and it begins fetching along a new instruction path.
-See Chapter \[chapter:bpd\] for more information on how branch prediction fits into the Fetch Unit’s pipeline.
+See :ref:`Branch Prediction` for more information on how branch prediction fits into the Fetch Unit’s pipeline.

 Since superscalar fetch is supported, the *Front-end* returns a